 - Represented a dietary supplement retailer in a DOJ investigation regarding its sale of potentially unlawful dietary supplements.

-- Represented the former CFO of a major technology corporation in an investigation by the DOJ and the SEC regarding alleged accounting fraud.
+- Representing the former CFO of a major technology corporation in SEC enforcement action pending in the S.D.N.Y.

 - Represented an individual charged with racketeering and wire fraud conspiracy in a DOJ investigation into soccer’s international governing body, FIFA.